One phrase echoes across this haircutting space more than any other:

 And again, the phrase returns: “It feels lighter already.”

-Not from intent.
-From autonomic recognition.
+Not by intention.
+By autonomic recognition.

-Hair and Everything It Carries
+Hair and What It Carries

 “It feels lighter already.”